Content created: 2010-12-30

 Unfortunately, although he understood the general principle of the thing, he wasn’t terribly good at the details.
 He barely found enough to eat, and he could not work out either how to do magic or even the most basic principles of alchemy.
 What was the good of being a hermit if you couldn’t make elixirs?

 Now the seven immortals whose stories we have already learned all lived together in a group of romantic grottos in the sky, where they practiced the Way together, and from time to time made merry as well.
 But there was an eighth grotto which was still empty, and it was clearly the intention of Fate that their group should have one more member.
 As they cast about for an appropriate candidate, Cáo Guójiù came to their attention.
-It was true that he wasn’t very good at the arts that immortals must master, but he had become a committed recluse from the mundane world as well as a man of great native virtue, despite his extremely bad advice to his brother, about which he was at least penitant.
+It was true that he wasn’t very good at the arts that immortals must master, but he had become a committed recluse from the mundane world as well as a man of great native virtue, despite his extremely bad advice to his brother and all that had fallen out from that, about which he was at least penitant.

 Therefore one day the two immortals ZHŌNGLÍ Quán 钟离权 and LǙ Dòngbīn 吕洞宾 whom we met in earlier stories visited him at his little hut and asked him what he was doing all alone in the mountains far from civilized society.